 At the turn of the 20th century, the omega-6 to omega-3 ratio was about 1:1.
 Today it’s as high as 50:1!
 That is, 50 times MORE consumption of omega-6 FA than omega-3 FA.
 It’s this ratio that causes inflammatory metabolic pathways to be active in the body.

-There are sources of both plant and animal omega-3 fatty acids (FA) and omega-6 FA which will either increase or decrease inflammation and disease.
+There are both plant and animal sources of omega-3 fatty acids (FA) and omega-6 FA and we need BOTH to be our healthiest.

 Why Inflammation Matters

 If you’re having an acute injury, you want those inflammatory pathways to be activated because they bring blood circulation and immune system cells to the injured area to aid in healing.

 But there are some inflammatory causes that are not acute.
 When inflammation becomes chronic, it can cause other more serious problems.
 Those things would include increased risk for Alzheimer’s and other dementias, cardiovascular disease, auto-immune diseases, asthma, arthritis, and more.

 One Contributor to Inflammation

 Inflammation is an underlying issue in all of those diseases, but there are a few causes of chronic inflammation in the human body.
 Omega-6: omega-3 ratio is one.
 In order to decreasing our risk of disease, we must address all areas of inflammation.
 In this case, we need to correct that ratio.